BramVanroy/spacy_conll/README.rst

                             Encoding of the output file.
 Default value is system default. (default: cp1252)
       -m MODEL_OR_LANG, --model_or_lang MODEL_OR_LANG
-                            spaCy or stanfordnlp model or language to use (must be installed). (default: None)
+                            language model to use (must be installed).
+Defaults to an English model (default: en)
-      -s, --disable_sbd     Disables spaCy automatic sentence boundary detection.
+      -s, --disable_sbd     Whether to disable spaCy automatic sentence boundary detection.
 In practice, disabling means that every line will be parsed as one sentence, regardless of its actual content.
-Only works when using 'spacy' as 'parser'.
+Only works when using 'spacy' as 'parser'. (default: False)
-                            (default: False)
-      -t, --is_tokenized    Indicates whether your text has already been tokenized (space-seperated).
-When used in conjunction with
+      -t, --is_tokenized    Whether your text has already been tokenized (space- seperated).
+Setting this option has difference
-                            spacy-stanfordnlp, it will also be assumed that the text is sentence split by newline.
-Does not work for 'udpipe' as 'parser'. (default: False)
+                            consequences for different parsers: SpaCy will simply not do any further tokenisation: we simply split the tokens on whitespace; Stanfordnlp and Stanza will not tokenize but in addition, will also only do sentence splitting on newlines.
+No additional sentence
+                            segmentation is done; For UDpipe we also simply disable tokenisation and use white-spaced tokens
+                            (works from 0.3.0 upwards).
+No further sentence segmentation is done. (default: False)
       -d, --include_headers
-                            To include headers before the output of every sentence.
+                            Whether to include headers before the output of every sentence.
 These headers include the sentence text and the sentence ID as per the CoNLL format. (default:
                             False)
       -e, --no_force_counting
-                            To disable force counting the 'sent_id', starting from 1 and increasing for each sentence.
+                            Whether to disable force counting the 'sent_id', starting from 1 and increasing for each sentence.
                             Instead, 'sent_id' will depend on how spaCy returns the sentences.
-Must have 'include_headers' enabled. (default: False)
+Must have 'include_headers' enabled.
+                            (default: False)
       -j N_PROCESS, --n_process N_PROCESS
                             Number of processes to use in nlp.pipe(). -1 will use as many cores as available.
 Requires spaCy v2.2.2.